FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 but generating and verifying them requires test equipment resources, which may be not plenty enough to suport at high loads.
-(Using low enough max load would work, but frequently that would be smaller than SUT's sctual Throughput.)
+(Using low enough max load would work, but frequently that would be smaller than SUT's actual Throughput.)

 RFC2544 does not offer any solution to the negative loss problem, except implicitly treating negative trial loss counts